ragingwind/got-zip/readme.md

 # got-zip

-> Got a file zipped and then extracted
+> Got a file zipped and then extract

 ## Install